 0%

 Ever wonder what happens when OCR stops watching and starts hunting?
-In 2024, they pulled in $9.9 million from 22 enforcement actions—including a $4.75 million penalty against Montefiore—and closed multiple ransomware cases.
-Enforcement isn’t rising.
+In 2024, enforcement surged — 22 actions brought in $9.9 million, including a $4.75 million penalty against Montefiore, alongside multiple ransomware settlements.
+Enforcement isn’t increasing.
 It’s accelerating.

 HIPAA in 2025 is tougher, stricter, and far costlier.
 Even small mistakes—an unencrypted email, slow response, or missing attestation—can trigger major penalties.
 Breach or not, everyday access, sharing, and handling of PHI are now under sharp OCR scrutiny.